BrettCawley/brettcawley.github.io/_posts/2018-8-23-Create-A-Local-Lightning-Network-On-Simnet.md

 ### Funding Users
-Now we're going to generate some simnet bitcoins to send around!
+Now we're going to generate some simnet Bitcoin to send around!
 At this point we have 7 terminals running, so get ready to switch pretty often!

 #### Creating Bitcoin Addresses

-First we need to create bitcoin addresses (np2wkh) for our 3 users.
+First we need to create Bitcoin addresses (np2wkh) for our 3 users.
 The result of the `lncli ... newaddress np2wkh` command will look like the following.
 Alice is given as an example:

     ### output of "$dev/alice lncli ... newaddress np2wkh"
     {